Step 1: Controlling Tank by Subscribing to the Joy Topic

 Note

-The “Rtt” prefix in the controller class name and source file name is an abbreviation for “ROS Tank Tutorial”.
-Some of the classes created in this tutorial are relatively generic, so you may find similar classes created or provided elsewhere.
-In order to distinguish them, this prefix is given to the classes and files created in this tutorial.
+The “Rtt” prefix added to the controller class name and source filename stands for “ROS Tank Tutorial”.
+Since some classes created in this tutorial are relatively generic, similar ones might be created or provided elsewhere.
+To distinguish them, we’ll add this prefix to classes and files created in this tutorial.

-In the following, we will first explain how to build this source code and run it in a simulation, and then explain the contents of the source code.
+Below, we’ll first explain how to build this source code and run it in simulation, then explain the source code content.

-In Editing package.xml , we explained that an XML file called package.xml is needed to build a Catkin package.
-Actually, there is another file called “CMakeLists.txt” that is needed to build the package.
-This is a file for the CMake build system, and is used when some build process is required, such as when the package contains C++ source code.
+In Editing package.xml, we explained that an XML file called “package.xml” is needed to build a Catkin package.
+Another required file for package building is “CMakeLists.txt”.
+This is a file for CMake, a build system, used when build processing is needed, such as when the package contains C++ source code.

-For more information about CMake and CMakeLists.txt, please refer to the manual of CMake.
-CMake is a very popular tool, and is originally used in both ROS and Choreonoid.
-This section assumes that the basic information is understood.
+For details about CMake and CMakeLists.txt, please refer to the CMake manual.
+CMake is a very popular tool used by both ROS and Choreonoid, so we’ll assume basic understanding of it.

 cmake_minimum_required(VERSION 3.5.0)